lauringlab/IAV_within-host_Ne/readme.md

   - results.table.tsv : useful list of maximum likelihood outputs.
 Numbers may change slightly on reanalysis due to variantion in the optimizer.
   - subsampleiSNVs.RData: RData file with subsampled data set.
   -SubSampleRun_2020-09-28.RData: Output file from running "scripts/Analysis/SubsampleFit.R"
-- xml: holds xml files used in BEAST plugin analysis.
+- xmls: holds xml files used in BEAST plugin analysis.

 --------